 - Automatically link random words in the middle of unrelated sentences because it’s good for SEO.
 Make these look identical to genuinely useful links so that readers learn to ignore all inline links on your site (see point 1).

-into fake links which pop up an advert on top of the whole page when hovered over.
+- Use advertising software that automatically picks keywords out of your text to turn into fake links which pop up an advert on top of the whole page when hovered over.

 - Install code that pops up a “preview” of any link the reader hovers over.
-This should preferably be easy to activate by mistake, incredibly slow to load
+This should preferably be easy to activate by mistake, incredibly slow to load, and too small to be in any way useful.

 - In a sentence which refers to a particular article, put the link not around the article reference, but around other parts of the sentence, crossing between clauses so that the link text makes no grammatical sense.